That was my immediate reaction to the first sentence of this post by Dr. Natacha Pierre.

 Yes, my unconscious brain might well see fibroids as an out.

 Dr. Pierre has had a lot of life experiences in four countries.
-She’s a board certified pediatrician, but she is also passionate about using what we’re now calling “integrative medicine,” after attempting other names (alternative, complementary), for the use—integration—of Eastern medicine mind-body approaches.3
+She’s a board certified pediatrician, but she is also passionate about using what we’re now calling “integrative medicine,” after attempting other names (alternative, complementary) for the use—integration—of Eastern medicine mind-body approaches.

-You have to start somewhere outside the uterus to deal with decades of hard-wired trauma and the result we’re starting to call weathering—aging quicker, becoming sicker and dying younger.
+You have to start somewhere outside the uterus to deal with decades of hard-wired trauma and the resultant weathering—when humans age quickly, become sicker, and die younger.
 Dr. Pierre does; kudos to her.

 And regardless of your ethnicity or cultural heritage, her comments on trauma-informed healing will almost certainly be relevant to something in your past.